WooCommerce is an awesome add-on for Wordpress sites that gives you really advanced control over selling products via your Wordpress site.

-Lastly, we'll be setting it up so that when a subscription or bundle is purchased your customer gets access in Uscreen.
+Lastly, we'll be setting it up so that when a subscription or bundle is purchased in WooCommerce, your customer gets access in Uscreen to a bundle.
 We'll need the WooCommerce Zapier add-on which again does have an annual cost associated with it.

 Now let's get this setup.
 You'll need to create a Zap for each subscription/bundle you're offering.

 You'll then have to setup the Webhook part, Zapier lets you know that you need both the WooCommerce Zapier and WooCommerce Subscriptions(if selling a Subscription) extensions installed.
 Follow the instructions listed here to setup the Webhook back in WooCommerce.

 Next, add a Filter for the Line Items Name: